 In a Gamasutra blog post that talked about using elements of psychology in the creation of NPCs, writer Florent Levillain explained that scripting a complicated personality into a program "is certainly more difficult to implement than a simple chasing behavior.
 But by taking into account principles of psychological attribution we can alleviate the computational requirements, by offloading critical inferences to the player's brain. . . .
 We expect the mind of the observer to fill in gaps of the AI's behavior."

-Thus, regardless of how human an NPCs appears to behave, a player may assign human feelings toward a synthetic personality, which can determine if it lives or dies.
-If two of my “Left 4 Dead” companions are critically injured, whom do I heal: the nice guy in the tie that resembles her pals or the gruff biker who spouts more entertaining and off-color dialogue?
+Thus, regardless of how human an NPC appears to behave, a player may assign human feelings toward a synthetic personality, which can determine if it lives or dies.
+If two of my "Left 4 Dead" companions are critically injured, whom do I heal: the nice guy in the tie that resembles my pals or the gruff biker who spouts more entertaining and off-color dialogue?
 What does that selection say about me?

 This is the very response that "Westworld" is playing with.
 Bernard has his own very personal reasons for secretly interacting with Dolores; in a sense, he's making her into a surrogate child so he can mimic the experience of what it's like to cultivate curiosity and intellect in another "living" thing.
 We're bound to witness that risky activity bearing fruit, no question.